 Hands on studio projects with references to related art work of the past.
 Includes field trips to area galleries or museums.
-Designed to develop awareness and sensitivity to art through the study of basic drawing and design.
+Intended to develop awareness and sensitivity to art through the study of basic drawing, design, and art theory.

 ART 1304 Introduction to Art History: Ancient 3,0